Seyedhosseinzadeh/WS_TM/README.md

 # WS_TM
 Scraping /www.timeanddate.com web with bs4 tool in python for London weather of 7 years.

-I got two different types of data: you can find them in "raw data folder".
+I got two different types of data - Actually they have different date and hours split: you can find them in "raw data folder".

 -From table:
 ![data1](/Pictures/Table.png)